JedLee6/Top150-LeetCode-Quick-Review-Notes/11_Binary_Search_Tree/086_Binary_Search_Tree_530._Minimum_Absolute_Difference_in_BST.md

                         minDiff = Math.min(minDiff, current.val - prev);
                     }
                     prev = current.val; // Update prev to current value.
-                    // Move to the right subtree after finishing left subtree. current = current.right;
+                    // After finishing left subtree, if the current node has real right subtree, then move to the right subtree.
+Otherwise, the current node backtracks to next in-order node by temporary link. current = current.right;
                 }
             }